 - The judicial officer provides a written summary of the issue and its disposition to the student, the complainant and the student’s home center or program dean, and maintains a copy for the college’s records.

-- The judicial officer copies all correspondence arising from the review conference to the student’s home center dean, the provost/VPAA and to relevant parties as appropriate.
+- The judicial officer copies all correspondence arising from the review conference to the student’s home center dean, the vice provost for academics and to relevant parties as appropriate.

 - The judicial officer is responsible for producing and maintaining an accurate record of the review conference.